The Great Vitamin D Debate Continues & Find Out What Is Now Being Said In The UK | Amoils.com

-He goes on to explain why the US sick care system is terrified of vitamin D
+Why US sick care system is terrified of vitamin D

 “Boosting vitamin D intake through both sunshine and nutritional supplements is arguably the single most important thing that needs to be done right now to improve health, reduce health care costs and prevent degenerative disease.
 But because of these remarkable properties of vitamin D, it represents a grave threat to the continuation of the sick-care medical system.
 That’s why U.S. non-profits will undoubtedly continue to resist making any kind of announcements that support vitamin D.

 “You won’t hear Komen for the Cure promote vitamin D; you won’t witness the American Cancer Society recommend it; and you won’t even hear President Obama recommending it as a health solution for the nation.
-Instead, in the United States we get these ridiculous warnings about vitamin D from the Institute of Medicine which actually went out of its way recently to declare that people shouldn’t take too much vitamin D because it might harm them.”
+Instead, in the United States we get these ridiculous warnings about vitamin D from the Institute of Medicine which actually went out of its way recently to declare that people shouldn’t take too much vitamin D because it might harm them.” this article

 Cancer Research UK and the National Osteoporosis Society are among the bodies which agree that “little and frequent” spells in summer sunshine several times a week can benefit your health.